mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 This study follows socio-cultural take that while objects have a forma of agency, affordances are not magic and become interesting to educators as part of activity stemming from human-initiated activity.

-Nardi and colleagues give an overview regrounding Gibson's concept of affordences as acition posibilities in line with activity theory concepts of mediated action [@kaptelinin_affordances_2012].
+Nardi and colleagues give an overview regrounding Gibson's concept of affordances as action possibilities in line with activity theory concepts of mediated action [@kaptelinin_affordances_2012].
 Their focus is primarily on individual action.

 While there is a The wealth of HCI literature in line with activity which discusses and applies concetps of affordances, the focus is often on the individual rather than on collective action [@kaptelinin_affordances_2012].